 The good news?
 There are payment processors that can provide specialist high-risk merchant accounts with higher built-in risk tolerances.
 They understand that chargebacks, refunds, and the occasional instance of fraud will happen and help you implement steps to mitigate the damage they do to your processing.

 That’s why it’s a good business practice to divert a portion of your sales to a specialized high-risk merchant account (known as load balancing) to build up a solid processing history alongside your Stripe card transactions.
 This way, when the inevitable happens over at Stripe, you have a back-up plan in place ready to go.
 Failure to do so could see you lose your business overnight.

 Speak to the High-Risk Payments Experts to Protect Your Online Business Today

 The unfortunate truth is that many entrepreneurs approach us too late.
 There’s nothing we can do to help resurrect their payment processing.
 However, for the vast majority of clients who have their Stripe account suspended or shut down, there is a route back to processing credit cards and other alternative payment methods.

 The sooner you approach us during your business journey, the better.
 Even if you haven’t yet launched your online high-risk business, we can still advise you of the best options for specialist payment processing.

-If you’ve already had your account suspended by Stripe, PayPal, or anyone else, contact the experts here at DirectPayNet immediately to assess your situation.
+If you’ve already had your account suspended by Stripe, PayPal, or anyone else, click here to contact the experts here at DirectPayNet immediately to assess your situation.
 More often than not, we can rectify your payments situation and ensure your business lives to fight another day!